 Some threats include targeted commercial and sports fisheries, for jaws, fins, game records and for aquarium display, protective beach meshing, media-fanned campaigns to kill them after a biting incident occurs, and degradation of inshore habitats used as pupping and nursery grounds.

 What You Can Do to Help the Great White Shark

-You can also help great white sharks by not purchasing great white jaws or items made from their fins.
-Another great way to support is to adopt a great white shark today, help support their conservation and help towards a better future for our great white sharks.
+You can also help them by not purchasing their jaws or items made from their fins.
+Another great way to support is to adopt a great white shark today, help support their conservation and help towards a better future for our Great White sharks.

 Loving these great shark-related posts from Ocean Scuba Dive?
 You might also like to read these;